Entanglement and apparent thermality in simulated black holes: Thermality of chiral spin-chain simulator

 \subsection{The breakdown of thermality}

-To further investigate the breakdown of thermality for non-horizon partitions, we examine the mode occupation expectation value, $\langle 0_M| c_k^\dagger c_k|0_M\rangle$, of the Gullstrand-Painlevé Hamiltonian (Eq.~\eqref{Equation: Mean-Field Hamiltonian} with renormalised couplings $v(x) = \sqrt{x_h / x}$ and $u = 1$), computed with respect to the ground state $|0_M\rangle$ of the Minkowski Hamiltonian (Eq.~\eqref{Equation: Mean-Field Hamiltonian} with renormalised couplings $v = 0$ and $u = 1$).
-Here, $c_k$ are the eigenmodes that diagonalise the mean-field Hamiltonian of Eq.~\eqref{Equation: Mean-Field Hamiltonian} \cite{Horner_hallam_Pachos_2023}.
-The mode occupation can be expressed in terms of the single particle Gullstrand-Painlevé and Minkowski Hamiltonians' eigenstates $|E_{GP,k}\rangle$ and $|E_{M,q}\rangle$, respectively, as follows: \cite{Mertens_et_al_2022}
+To further investigate the breakdown of thermality for non-horizon partitions, we examine the mode occupation expectation value, $\langle 0_M| c_k^\dagger c_k|0_M\rangle$, of the mean-field Hamiltonian that simulates the black hole space-time with respect to the ground state $|0_M\rangle$ of the asymptotically flat Minkowski Hamiltonian (Eq.~\eqref{Equation: Mean-Field Hamiltonian} with couplings $v = 0$ and $u = 1$).
+Here, $c_k$ are the eigenmodes that diagonalise the mean-field Hamiltonian of Eq.~\eqref{Equation: Mean-Field Hamiltonian} with the Gullstrand–Painlevé coupling profile $v(x)=\sqrt{x_h/x}$ and $u=1$, which correspond to a black hole space-time.
+The mode occupation can be expressed as \cite{Mertens_et_al_2022}